steinbergmedia/vst3_dev_portal/src/pages/Tutorials/Use+VSTGUI+to+design+a+UI.md

 ## Part 2: Open the VSTGUI/WYSWYG editor

-If you now open your plug-in editor, you will see a blank editor.
+If you now open your plug-in UI in your host, you will see a blank editor.
 To enter the UI editor, right-click on it and choose "**Open UIDescription Editor**".

 After your first edits, you have to add the *uidesc* file you have saved to your project (already done if you have used [VST 3 Project Generator](../What+is+the+VST+3+SDK/Project+Generator.md)).
 You also have to make sure to always build your project after changes to the *uidesc* file.